akhileshbakshi/ClusterDetectionDEM/README.md

 4. compute properties of clusters by aggregating particles: [# particles, x-centroid, y-centroid, z-centroid]

 Notes:
-1. Current implementation assumes all particles of diameter dp
+1. Current implementation assumes all particles of uniform diameter
+2. To relax criteria for cluster detection (esp. if solids loading is dilute), use dp = (1+tolerance) x particle-diameter
-2. Python implementation is ~2x slower, probably because of nested if within for loop
+3. Python implementation is ~2x slower, probably because of nested if within for loop
-3. Scalability of code has not been tested.
+4. Scalability of code has not been tested.
 Suggestions welcome!